gertingold/tools4scicomp/manuscript/testing.rst

    ===================== 2 passed, 1 xfailed in 0.04 seconds =====================

+The marker ``x`` is set in lowercase to distinguish it from serious failures like ``F`` for a failed test.
+If a test expected to fail actually passes, it will be marked by an uppercase ``X`` to indicate that corresponding test should not pass.

 One can also skip tests by means of the decorator ``pytest.mark.skip`` which takes an optional variable ``reason``.